Diseases & Conditions

 An open fracture can also result from a lower-energy incident, such as a simple fall at home or an injury playing sports.

 Open fractures vary greatly in severity.
-In many high-energy injuries, there is obvious skin loss and the bone can be seen protruding through the wound.
+In many high-energy injuries, there is obvious skin damage, and the bone can be seen protruding through the wound.
 In other cases, the wound may be no larger than a puncture.

 - The size and number of the fracture fragments

-- The damage to surrounding soft tissues
+- The damage to surrounding soft tissues (muscles, tendons, etc.)

 - The location of the wound and whether the soft tissues in the area have good blood supply